 sudo tcptraceroute 12.34.56.78 443

-Running a TCP Traceroute on Linux
+Running a TCP traceroute on Linux

-2. Type sudo traceroute -T -p 1667 *************
+sudo traceroute -T -p 1667 *************

-Note: ************** should be replaced with your domain name, server name, or IP address, and 1667 should be replaced with the appropriate port
+.Note: Replace ************** with your domain name, server name, or IP address, and then replace 1667 with the appropriate port.

 Examples: